Careers in space

 Success in STEM subjects provides better options for study and employment in most space careers.
 STEM subjects form the basis for many careers that require innovation and problem-solving skills.
 Studying STEM encourages you to experiment and learn from real life experiences.

-Try entering school competitions that will help develop your STEM skills such as the NASA Scientist for a Day Competition or The Wonder Project or participate in programmes like Seeds in Space.
-These are challenges designed to inspire young Kiwis like you in STEM.
+Try entering school competitions that will help develop your STEM skills, such as the Design a Satellite Mission essay competition.
+Participate in initiatives like The Wonder Project or explore resources from the Science Learning Hub.
+These are designed to inspire young Kiwis like you in STEM.

 What to study after school

 Many space careers require a degree or some sort of apprenticeship to get you started.
-Below are suggested degree/apprenticeship options, but check out the universities for their full range of offerings.
+Below are some degree/apprenticeship options, but check out the universities for their full range of offerings.